 Saying that turtles are relatively low maintenance.
 They make ideal pets as they tend to be more active in the day and less so at night, depending on which species you go for.

 They will need a decent size living space with access to plenty of water to hunt and cool down in.
 After a swim and some time spent diving for food, most turtles look to find a dry area to rest on and dry out.

 As for diet, turtles tend to mostly eat vegetables or specially made pellets along with a supplement of live insects to help keep their wild instincts intact.
 This food is generally readily available at your local pet store though bulk online buying can also be an option.
 Young turtles will need to be fed every day and be given special supplements a couple of times a week.

 Lizards And The Like

-Geckos have to rank up there with one of the best reptiles to own.
+Geckos have to rank up there as one of the best reptiles to own.
 They offer a fascinating insight into an otherwise unseen world and provide hours of entertainment trying to spot them hidden under leaves or making their way up the side of your glass tank.
-They are clever, resourceful and often live for 20 years.
+They are clever, resourceful, and often live for 20 years.